 4 – Potato Salad

 This recipe is, I think, a guilty pleasure.
 Potatoes?
 Carbs?
 Yum.

-If you often find that salad fails to fill you up until you get home and that this has led to your snacking at your desk, you should consider making yourself a potato salad to boost your energy levels in the middle of the day.
 A potato salad combines potatoes with mayonnaise and sour cream, and you can use many different types of meat and other ingredients for a topping, such as bacon.
-You can make this recipe healthier by substituting these rich ingredients with low fat or “lite” versions.
+You can make this recipe healthier by substituting these rich ingredients with low-fat or “lite” versions.